Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 ![loot.png](/assets/blog/GOAD/loot.png)

-> Another thing we could do is also relay to smb server just like what we have done with responder (but there is no bot for now to do it so you have to do the poisoned victim)
+> Another thing we could do is also relay to smb server just like what we did with responder (but there is no bot for now to do it so you have to do the poisoned victim)

 ## Coerced auth smb + ntlmrelayx to ldaps with drop the mic